Global Ecology and Biogeography

 Formatting your manuscript

 The essential points of GEB’s format are summarized below.
 Please consult a recent volume of the journal for details and examples.
-For the first round of review only, a manuscript prepared in the house format of another prominent scientific journal usually can be considered, without prejudice.

 1. General -- Please use line numbering.